Read chapters

 "My deception?
 How so?"

 She offered a slight shrug.
-"Everybody wears a mask, my lord, yet one must lower it to be vulnerable if one hopes to admit happiness."
+"Everybody wears a mask, my lord, yet one must lower it to be vulnerable if one hopes to admit happiness.[i]"

 His lordship's forehead wrinkled in surprise.
 "You have some strong opinions for one so young."

 "I have had time to think about it, and I think I did.
-Mr Shakespeare teaches us life lessons even after centuries.
 I cannot wait to see it played out."

 "Everybody wears a mask, you say.
 Even you?"
 He asked with a raised eyebrow.

 Catherine looked away but then nodded.
 She looked into the gentleman's eyes and spoke the truth.
-"I desperately want to be part of this world," she gestured with her hand, "but I'm afraid I'll lose my true self in the process."
+"I desperately want to be part of this world," she gestured with her hand, "but I am afraid I will lose my true self in the process."

 The lord looked at her first without reaction, but his eyes flashed as he searched hers.
-He looked like he wanted to say something, but then he changed his mind.
-Finally, he said: "I take it you spoke honestly.
+Finally, he said, "I take it you spoke honestly.
 How refreshing!"
-His words carried an edge of something she could not quite place – was it admiration, or was he simply surprised that a debutante could be so bold?
 He shook himself and said phlegmatically, "Why, I am like an open book, Miss Berrington – I have nothing to conceal."

 Catherine was about to laugh but controlled herself.
 She shook her head and simply responded, "My lord, then I wonder why you are wearing a lorgnette when you can see perfectly without it."